RECOMMENDER SYSTEMS

 portrait of Leon Luithlen in black and white

-You can get a sense of my interests from the little topic introductions above, and you can see some of my open source work on my github.
+You can see some of my open source work on my github.

-My current focus is the development of sequifier, a library to easily configure, train and infer transformer models for tasks other than LLMs/NLP.
+Before, my focus was the development of sequifier, a library to easily configure, train and infer transformer models for tasks other than LLMs/NLP.
 The most complete public application is the development of a generative "language" model for whale click patterns, aka whale GPT.

 Blog